-Fractional lasers started with Erbium wavelengths, and treated the skin in tiny polka-dots.
+Fractional lasers started with Erbium wavelength lasers (old lasers in new boxes) with scanner handpieces re-purposed to treat the skin in tiny polka-dots.
 Bridges of intact skin were left untreated, which is said to promote faster healing and less down-time (partially true).
 Actually, less skin treated = less result, which required multiple treatments, which = more procedures, more healing and MORE cumulative downtime.
 Oh, and the total cost adds up to a tidy sum usually!
-The results are real, but with superficial layer and polka-dot treatment came mild results.
+The results are real, but with superficial layer and polka-dot treatment came mild results (sometimes with a "pebbly" texture from improperly-spaced polka-dots).
 More, give us more!

 The next fractional lasers returned to CO2 wavelengths, which penetrate deeper, and still treated skin in tiny polka-dots.
 Fortunately, unless the energy was turned up too much, or the polka-dot density too tight, hypopigmentation changes were limited, and the results were indeed better.
 Still only in the fraction of the skin treated, still requiring more than one treatment for results that could approach that of well-performed third-generation combination CO2/Erbium-YAG ablative resurfacing (which very few doctors even had then, or have today), and still adding up to a tidy sum for only "fractional" results.
 BTW, it still takes a week to heal fractional laser treatments, and if you add up the time for multiple procedures, doctor's visits, and cost, HOW can this be "LESS DOWNTIME"?